Luciano-Ferreira/Luciano-Ferreira/README.md

 ### Hi there 👋

 My name's Luciano.
 I'm graduated in systems analysis and development.
 I have been looking to learn a little more about full stack and mobile web development.
-I'm learning ReactJS, React native, nodeJS, TypeScript, Docker and others technologies.
+I know ReactJS, React native, nodeJS, TypeScript, Docker and others technologies.
 I have more affinity in ReactJS but I'm open to challenges.

 ---